MeerkatBoss/alpha_blending/README.md

 iteration, as opposed to the non-optimized version, which only computed 1 pixel per iteration.

-Note however, that during optimization it was assumed, that the row size of the foreground image is a multiple of sixteen, therefore it could easily be split into several batches of 16 pixels.
+Note however, that during optimization the assumption was taken, that the row size of the foreground image is a multiple of sixteen, therefore it could easily be split into several batches of 16 pixels.